Our Expertise

 The Changing Landscape of Criminal Justice: A Look Back and Ahead with Visionary Architect Roger Lichtman

-Empowering Justice: Andie Moss on PREA, Culture Change, and Leadership
+Empowering Justice: Andie Moss on PREA, Culture Change & Leadership

-Unlocking Change: Transforming Corrections through Strategic Inmate Management and Engaging Environments with Sheriff Wayne Dicky
+Unlocking Change: Transforming Corrections through Strategic Inmate Management & Engaging Environments with Sheriff Wayne Dicky

 Evaluating Transitional Success with CLA Executive Director Kevin Kempf

-An Inside Look at Travis County Civil and Family Courts Facility with Judge Lora J. Livingston
+An Inside Look at Travis County Civil & Family Courts Facility with Judge Lora J. Livingston

 Examining the Role of Mental Health in Criminal Justice with Dr. Elizabeth Falcon